2023 Cavite's 7th congressional district special election: Campaign

 The campaign period for the special election candidates began on January 26, 2023, and concluded on February 23, 2023.
 Sagun launched his campaign by visiting four churches from the towns of Amadeo, Indang, Tanza, and Trece Matires.

 All candidates signed a peace covenant at the Diocesan Shrine of Saint Augustine in Tanza on January 31, pledging to commit to a "peaceful election".

 Sagun sued to disqualify Remulla days before the election, alleging public funds were used in his campaign.
 The commission clarified that a disqualification case does not remove that person from the ballot.
 Remulla declined to comment on the petition, while his father had derided the petition as a "desperate measure" by Sagun.
 Nonetheless, the COMELEC has stated that the petition would "undergo the right process based on existing regulations.

 Results

 The vote-counting for the election was done using an automated system.
-The COMELEC expected to proclaim a candidate as the winner in the morning following the election.
-George Garcia, chairman of the Commission on Elections, is a registered voter in this district and voted at Indang.
+The COMELEC expected to proclaim a winner in the morning following the election.
+George Garcia, chairman of the Commission on Elections, is a registered voter in the district and voted at Indang.

-The National Citizens' Movement for Free Elections observed that while the administration of the election was orderly, paper jams were a common occurrence when voters fed their ballots to the voting machine, with voting machines shutting down also observed.
-The Philippine National Police noted that the exercise was peaceful and orderly.

 On February 26, COMELEC proclaimed Remulla as the winner, taking just over two-thirds of the vote, with a voter turnout of less than half of voters.